TomaszCieslak4/TomaszCieslak4/README.md

         💬 Need to reach me? <a href = "mailto: t.cieslak@mail.utoronto.ca">Email</a> me or send a <a href="https://www.linkedin.com/in/tomaszcieslak4/">message</a> on LinkedIn
     </li>
     <li align="left">
-        😄 Fun Fact: New found love for Machine Learning Algorithmns
+        😄 Fun Fact: Created a Google chrome extension that resizes webcam overlays on BB-Collaborate
     </li>
 </tb>